Hearing Tests

 What Happens During a Hearing Test?

-During a hearing test, your hearing instrument specialist will begin by asking about your hearing concerns, lifestyle and medical history to get a better understanding of any potential issues.
-Next, we’ll examine your ears to check for blockages, infections or other conditions that might affect your hearing.
+During a hearing test, your hearing instrument specialist will begin by asking about your hearing concerns, lifestyle, and medical history to get a better understanding of any potential issues.
+Next, we will examine your ears to check for blockages, infections, or other conditions that might affect your hearing.
 This initial assessment helps determine the best approach for testing and ensures accurate results.

 Understanding Your Results

 After your hearing test, your hearing instrument specialist will review your results with you in a clear, straightforward way.
-We’ll explain what the test measured, how well you hear different sounds and whether any hearing loss is present.
-If hearing aids are recommended, we’ll discuss options that match your needs and lifestyle.
+We will explain what the test measured, how well you hear different sounds, and whether any hearing loss is present.
+If hearing aids are recommended, we will discuss options that match your needs and lifestyle.
 This conversation is an opportunity to ask questions and understand what comes next in improving your hearing.

 Industrial Hearing Screenings

 Hearing damage is a real and unfortunate effect of long-term exposure to loud noise.
-Noise is a hazard of industrial workers and workers of any occupation who are repeatedly exposed to loud noise.
+Noise is a hazard for industrial workers and workers of any occupation who are repeatedly exposed to loud noise.

 Industrial Hearing Test Requirements